lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 below.

-Your program must include the following structs and functions with exactly the specified inputs and return types.
+Your program must include the following structs and functions with exactly the specified inputs, return types, and functionality.

-There are two structs:
+There are two structs.
+You may use the pre-written header file at `/public/programs/program2/structs.h` if you would like.
 1. struct `Exhibit` with data members the name of the exhibit, the capacity, and a pointer to an `Animal` struct (the start of the list of animals for this exhibit) and a pointer to the next exhibit (edit from Lab 7).
 2. struct `Animal` with data members the name, age, and species of the animal and a pointer to the next